-Now that your reader has an understanding for what your product or service is, it’s value, and how it works, you need to help them understand how it works for them.
+Now that your reader has an understanding of what your product or service is, its value, and how it works, you need to help them understand how it works for them.
 Visualize yourself using the product and use this to help formulate your email.

 This is a good opportunity for you to hone in on your buyer persona.
 List all the ways your product or service can benefit your leads.
 Make them realize that they need it!
 Add some links for them to contact you and make a purchase.

 This is the last email of the sequence, but it is most certainly not the last email they will be receiving from you.
 By now, readers are familiar with your product or service and feel a connection with you and your brand.
-Here’s where you can add a compelling offer with a sense of urgency, inciting them down the funnel more quickly.
+Here’s where you can add a compelling offer with a sense of urgency, inciting them down the funnel a little quicker.
 See this example: